iPhone 7 battery life problems continue to popup and today we want to show you how to fix them.

 If none of the above works, it’s time to take some bigger steps to help solve your iPhone 7 battery life problems.

 The first step we recommend is a reset on all of your iPhone 7’s settings.
-To do this, go to Settings > General > Reset > Reset All Settings and then enter your passcode when prompted.
-If you don’t have a passcode it obviously won’t prompt you.
+To do this, go to Settings, tap General, tap Reset, tap Reset All Settings, and then enter your passcode when prompted.

 This process could take a few minutes and it will force your device to forget your connections (and passwords) but it might resolve your battery life issues.
 It won’t delete any files.

-If that doesn’t work, you could try downgrading to the previous versions of iOS if a downgrade is available.
+If that doesn’t work, you could try downgrading your iPhone 7 or iPhone 7 Plus to the previous versions of iOS if a downgrade is available.

 For more on the downgrade process, take a look at our walkthrough.